ryangreenio/personal/projects/picked-project.md

 ### About Picked Group

 Picked Group’s vision is to place everyone in the right job, all of the time.
-We are using technology to make recruitment & HR a much more efficient process for candidates and for employers.
+Picked uses AI technology to make recruitment & HR a much more efficient process for candidates and for employers.

-Picked Group consists of 9 websites including Picked.Ai, Practiceaptitudetests.com, Fintest.io and Testcandidates.com.
+Picked Group consists of 9 websites with a combined search traffic of 650k per month including picked.Ai, practiceaptitudetests.com, fintest.io and testcandidates.com.

 ![Picked](/static/img/picked.png "Picked")